Ylar/Search-and-Destroy-1.3.3/README.md

 own sake.
 Fiendish certainly doesn't use them in his scripts, and I can see why.
 Unless anyone actually requires the complex versions, I'm looking at gutting the command interface and making it simpler and more consistent.

+Please let me know if anything breaks or there are other issues.
+Everything is working for me; it's been several dozen campaigns without any errors or having to stop and fix any problems.
+When I upload these files, they're identical to what I'm running and have been testing.
+Ideally that means good times for everyone, but if not, talk to me.
+Be advised, my work schedule is exhausting, it fucking sucks and will only get worse as the god-forsaken holiday season approaches.
+But if you contact me I'll do my best to get back to you whenever I manage to be awake and/or around.

+It'll be pretty hard to top automatic noexp as far as adding new features goes.
+But adding new features was never the primary objective:  Bug and problem fixing was, and there's still plenty to be done on that front.
+For now, I hope you enjoy this update as I believe it to be a noticeable improvement even over 1.3.1.

+Happy searching and destroying, ninjas.
+-